mnater/Hyphenopoly/docs/Module.md

 ````

 ### loaderSync
-If hyphenopoly is run in sync-mode a `loaderSync` must be defined instead of `loader`.
+If hyphenopoly is run in sync-mode, a `loaderSync` must be defined instead of `loader`.
 The `loaderSync` function takes one string argument (the name of the .wasm file to load, e.g. `"en-us.wasm"`) and must return a buffer of the file data.
 Of course, this does not work with fetch and https, which are inherently async.